 Nancy Lee, who died after prolonged ketamine abuse at the age of 23

-Nancy started using ketamine at age 16 when she made new friends.
-Most teenagers getting high in the local Brighton park were necking cider and smoking skunk, but Nancy and her group of indie-kid outsiders used the open spaces to take ketamine.
-It was cheap, at 12 grams for about $150, and, important for Nancy, it transported her away from real life.
+Nancy started using ketamine aged 16 when she made new friends.
+Most teenagers getting high in the local Brighton park were necking cider and smoking skunk, but Nancy and her group of Indie kid outsiders used the open spaces to take ketamine.
+It was cheap, at 12 grams for £90, and importantly for Nancy, it transported her away from real life.

-Nancy’s older sister Libby told me that when Nancy starting using the drug regularly it left her stuck in a teenage world from which she was never able to escape.
-“When I asked her why she couldn’t just stop taking it she said ketamine allowed her to get away from her life,” Libby said.
+Nancy’s older sister Libby told me that when Nancy started using the drug regularly it left her stuck in a teenage world from which she was never able to escape.
+“When I asked her why she couldn’t just stop taking it she said ketamine allowed her to get away from her life,” says Libby.
 “She told me she took it because she didn’t want to be herself.”

-Meanwhile in reality, outside of ketamine’s cartoon world, Nancy’s body was beginning to disintegrate because she was taking ketamine but rarely eating, exercising, or drinking water.
-At 21, because of the effects of heavy ketamine use on her bladder and appetite, Nancy was incontinent, suffering from a weak heart due to malnutrition, and weighed 73 pounds.
+Meanwhile in reality, outside of ketamine’s cartoon world, Nancy’s body was beginning to disintegrate because she was taking ketamine but rarely eating, exercising or drinking water.
+At 21, because of the effects of heavy ketamine use on her bladder and appetite, Nancy was incontinent, suffering from a weak heart due to malnutrition and weighed 33 kilos.
 Her kidneys and bladder were barely functioning.
-She slept in the day and went out at night and flitted between her mother’s and various friends’ places, so no one knew how seriously ill she was until Jim intervened and took her to the hospital, where he was told by doctors that her condition was life-threatening.
+She slept in the day and went out at night and flitted between her mother’s and various friends’ places, so no one knew how seriously ill she was until Jim intervened and took her into hospital, where he was told by doctors her condition was life threatening.

 After spending five weeks on a urology ward surrounded by elderly patients, Nancy was discharged, but she was warned that she could have caused long-term damage to her body.
 In the end, it proved worse than that.